aviator001/ip2Location/README.md

 	/* Create New Object fron library */
 	$ip=new ipLocate;

-	/* call locate method with no input, making it auto detect the IP address and then converting into a array of location info* /
+	/* call locate method with no input, making it auto detect the */ /* IP address and then converting into a array of location info */
 	$result=$ip->locate();

 	/* Decode JSON into an array */